 Just to let you know, our questions are technically not official, though our test experts have worked very hard to get them as close as possible to the format of the real test.
 PrepScholar also costs money after the free trial, but you'll get your money back if your scores don't improve.
 Basically, it's a win-win situation.

-This official prep book (about $21) is definitely the best resource for realistic ACT practice questions.
-The 2019-20 edition includes five full-length ACT practice tests (some of these tests are the same as the free PDFs we linked to above).
-One of these tests is new to the 2019-20 edition and one of them also appears in the 2018-19 edition, but the other three are the same tests as those in the 2018 and 2016-17 editions.
-Therefore, you might want to consider buying a copy of the third edition (which has five unique practice tests) in addition to the 2019-20 edition for extra practice.
+This official prep book (about $32) is definitely the best resource for realistic ACT practice questions.
+The 2019-20 edition includes six full-length ACT practice tests.
+If you want even more practice tests, you might want to consider buying a copy of the third edition (which has five unique practice tests) in addition to the 2021-22 edition for extra practice.

 While this book is great for practice materials, it's not as helpful in terms of test taking strategies, which is why we recommend using it with a book like the Black Book, which we discuss more further on in this section.

-This newly-released ACT prep book (about $23) is geared specifically toward newcomers to the ACT (and PreACT).
+This ACT prep book (about $16) is geared specifically toward newcomers to the ACT (and PreACT).
 In addition to introducing the ACT, this book includes one online PreACT practice test which is shorter than the actual Pre-ACT.

 It also includes one full-length ACT practice test (not found in any other book) available both in the book and online.
 That's significantly fewer practice tests than the Official ACT Prep Book, since this book focuses more on explaining the format, rules, and scoring of the exams rather than giving sample questions.
 It's recommended for test-takers who know little about the ACT and want an easy introduction to it, rather than those looking primarily for more practice resources.